 Wat Rong Khun has countless of symbols derived from Buddhist and Hindu traditions as well as some more unorthodox features.
 Inside you can find not only the statues of the Buddha but also images of Superman, Batman, and Neo from The Matrix who the artist believes support the Buddha’s message.
 Chalermchai dedicated the temple to Lord Buddha and believes the project will give him immortal life.

-Wat Rong Khun is located 12 km south of Chiang Rai just off the highway (Pahonyothin Road).
-It’s open to the public daily from 6:30 am to 6 pm.
-As of 2014 there is, surprisingly given the huge number of visitors, no admission fee for entering the temple.
+- Wat Rong Khun is located 12km south of Chiang Rai just off the highway (Phahonyothin Road).
+It’s open to the public daily from 6:30am to 6pm.
+Foreigners pay 50 Baht entrance fee.

 Doi Mae Salong

 The mountainous northern part of Chiang Rai has several interesting villages that make a great full day or overnight trip.
-Probably the most picturesque and serene one is at Doi Mae Salong, 74 km northwest of Chiang Rai city.
-Visiting there almost gives you the feeling of being in small village in southern China, most of the friendly locals do have their roots there and speak Chinese to each other.
+Probably the most picturesque and serene one is at Doi Mae Salong, 74km northwest of Chiang Rai city.
+Visiting there almost gives you the feeling of being in a small village in southern China – most of the friendly locals actually do have their roots there and speak Chinese to each other.

 The one thing you do not want to miss out in Doi Mae Salong is the big stupa that sits enthroned over the village and has the nicest views of the mountainous areal you can imagine.
 There are also numerous scenic treks along the tea and coffee plantations and that’s what makes this place worth visiting after all: It’s extremely laid back and relaxed, all the hustle and bustle of the capital Bangkok seems thousands of miles away.

 Just like the white temple south of town, the “Black House” (in Thai Baan Dam) is another highly ambitious project of another Chiang Rai born artist: Thawan Duchanee.
 It aims to illustrate the darkness in humanity.
-There are numerous red and black hues, skulls, skins and various other animal parts made into eerie artwork exhibited in the huge wooden house (that almost looks like a Thai style temple).
+There are numerous red and black hues, skins, skulls and other animal parts made into artwork and exhibited in the huge wooden house (that almost looks like a Thai style temple).